 Both our body and most of our gear tends to float in water so scuba divers need some kind of weight to help us get down and stay down.
 We usually use lead blocks or shot to make us negatively buoyant and then use our BCD for minor corrections so we’re neutrally buoyant.

-The downside to lead weight is that it only wants to make us sink so if there are any problems in the water we need a way to get rid of it quickly so on most weight systems they will have a quick release function so you can dump the lead and ensure you can float.
+The downside to lead weight is that it only wants to make us sink so if there are any problems in the water we need a way to get rid of it quickly so on most they will have a quick release function so you can dump the lead and ensure you can float.

 There are various ways to mount lead and the most traditional is a weight belt.
 Weight belts are either a simple 2″ webbing belt with a quick release buckle that you thread the lead onto or a more modern belt with pockets but the same QR buckle that you just need to tug to open.